webdiscus/pug-plugin/README.md

 <a id="recipe-hmr" name="recipe-hmr" href="#recipe-hmr"></a>
 ### HMR live reload

-To enable live reload by changes any file add in the webpack config following options:
+To enable live reload by changes any file add in the Webpack config following options:
 ```js
 devServer: {
   static: {